Arkansas in the American Civil War: Confederate units

 Arkansas formed 48 infantry regiments and over 20 cavalry regiments and 20 artillery batteries for the Confederate States Army.
 Most of the troops raised in Arkansas before May 1862 were transferred east of the Mississippi River and would eventually comprise a division in the Army of Tennessee.
 All but one infantry regiment and all of the cavalry and artillery units served most of the war in what was known as the "Western Theater", where there were few battles that were on the scale of those in the "Eastern Theater".
 Beginning in 1862, the Confederate States west of the Mississippi River were assigned to the Department of the Trans-Mississippi.
-All of the new unit raised and organized after May 1862 would remain in the Trans-Mississippi for the remainder of the war.
+All of the new units raised and organized after May 1862 would remain in the Trans-Mississippi for the remainder of the war.

 One infantry regiment, the Third Arkansas, served in the eastern theater for the duration of the war, thus making it the state's most celebrated Confederate military unit.
 Attached to General Robert E. Lee's Army of Northern Virginia, the Third Arkansas would take part in almost every major Eastern battle, including the Seven Pines, Seven Days, Harper's Ferry, Antietam, Fredericksburg, Gettysburg, Chickamauga, Wilderness, and the Appomattox Campaign.